Measured Building Surveyor

 A fantastic opportunity has arisen for one of our clients that are a dynamic buildings measurement and topographical survey business with a front-end lead capture process that uses cutting-edge technology to provide an instant quote for our clients online.
 They have grown dramatically since being established in 2018 and offer the highest quality of measured surveys and 3D scanning output for residential and small commercial properties.
 They have big ambitions and are looking for a experienced measured building surveyor with CAD experience to join their team.

-My client currently delivers a minimum of 12 surveys monthly to our array of client base; architects, surveyors, contractors, home builders and homeowners but have ambitions to triple this within 2022.
+My client currently delivers a minimum of 12 surveys monthly to our array of client base; architects, surveyors, contractors, home builders and homeowners but have ambitions to triple this within 2025.
 They are looking for an experienced surveyor that has experience in measured building, land & topographical line of work.
-The team already consists of the two Founders, a Business Manager, and three Surveyors.
-This role would suit measured building surveyor at a range of experience levels.
+This role would suit measured building surveyor at a range of experience levels as the Measured Building Surveyor.

 Responsibility & Duties